mvolkmann/blog/src/flutter.md

 ## Form Validation

-The `Form` widget supports form validation.
+The `Form` widget supports form validation based on the form fields inside it.
 It takes a `children` argument that is a `List` of widgets.

 Widget classes that extend {% aTargetBlank